bo12s/CarlexheimPlus/BepInEx/plugins/Terraheim/README.md

 [Nexus](https://www.nexusmods.com/valheim/mods/803?tab=description)

 ### Patchnotes
+**v2.1.3**
+- Fixed Burning Wyrdwulf armor not requiring padded Wyrdwulf armor to reforge
+- Fixed Beotes armor not requiring the previous tier of armor to reforge
+- Adjusted Tier 3 min crafting station requirements, you should be able to upgrade an iron tier set to max now.
+**v2.1.2**
+- Fixed thorn calculations.
+Max thorn % is now 50%.
+- Chaos Armor Set's max quality is now 4
 **v2.1.1**
 - Added the setsAreLockedByTier option in the balance.json.
 Enabling this will means that each set is distinct for its tier.
 You won't be able to mix and match differing tiers of armor and get the set bonus.
 - Fixed item descriptions duplicating on relog